-One other way for doctors to cross-check the due date is to use ultrasound.
+One other way that doctors cross-check the due date is by using ultrasound.
 But I again want to invite you to ask yourself a question: if we look at either a child or an adult, do we know how old they are just by knowing their (estimated!) height and weight?

 When doctors calculate the due date they always assume that ovulation took place on day 14.
 But this is not the case in most cycles.
 So if we do not ovulate on day 14 and haven’t even had sex on or around day 14, the baby cannot have been made on that day.
 And therefore, the due date is not calculated correctly.
 Especially in the techno-medical model of maternity care a miscalculated due date can have a tremendous impact on pregnancy, birth, postpartum, parenting—and life.

 When we ask women about their birth experience, the following scenario is common: